-The Pension Fund (the Fund) is part of the Local Government Pension Scheme (LGPS) and is administered by the London borough of Ealing (the Council).
-It is a contributory defined benefits scheme established, in accordance with statute, to provide for the payment of benefits to employees and former employees of London borough of Ealing Council and other admitted and scheduled bodies in the Fund.
+The Pension Fund (the Fund) is part of the Local Government Pension Scheme (LGPS) and is administered by the London Borough of Ealing (the Council).
+It is a contributory defined benefits scheme established, in accordance with statute, which provides for the payment of benefits to employees and former employees of the London Borough of Ealing Council and the admitted and scheduled bodies in the Fund.
 Scheduled bodies are automatically entitled to be members of the Fund by law, whereas admitted bodies participate in the Fund under admission agreements and include not for profit organisations or private contractors undertaking local authority functions.
+The fund is overseen by the Ealing Pension Fund Panel, which is a committee of Ealing Council.

-Benefits payable, which are defined and set out in law, include retirement pensions, early payment of benefits on medical grounds and payment of death benefits where death occurs in service.
+Benefits payable, which are defined and set out in law, include retirement pensions, early payment of benefits on medical grounds and payment of death benefits where death occurs either in service or in retirement.
+The benefits payable in respect of service from 1st April 2014 are based on career average revalued earnings and the number of years of eligible service.
+Pensions are increased each year in line with the Consumer Price Index.